 |

-formed and then stiffened with white shellac.
-Brim is of heavy
+stretched and formed and then stiffened with white shellac.
+Brim is

-vegetable tanned leather.
-A leather pocket is sewn inside the hat on
+of heavy vegetable tanned leather.
+A leather pocket is sewn inside for the

 Leather Rosette - $5.00